Wednesday Evening Walks

 The Niagara Falls Nature Club welcomes you to participate in leisurely walks to enjoy the splendid flora and fauna of the Niagara Region.
 Walk run from May until the end of August.

-Walk Information and 2024 Schedule
+Walk Information and 2026 Schedule

 All walks are scheduled for 7:00 p.m.
 Anyone may join and all participants are asked to sign in with the leader ahead of time.
 Walks are rated from 1 to 10: 1 is easy and 10 is strenuous.
+In case of rain the walk may be cancelled.
+For more information, contact the walk leader.
+Long sleeves and insect repellent are highly recommended.
+Please refrain from smoking on the trails.
+We kindly ask that you leave your dog at home.

 All participants must complete a Liability Waiver before each walk/activity.